tamarakaufler/go-files-watcher/README.md

 The base directory, file extension and exclusions (path, file name (wildcard character * can be used)) provide the check criteria, together with the frequency, at which the check run happens.

+Customization is done through option functions provided during creating of a new Daemon instance.

 File information (path, file name, modification time) is collected into a list.
 The list is processed and the file checks are parallelized, each running in a goroutine.
 When the first change is detected, this particular run finishes, stopping the check of the rest